barend-erasmus/design-patterns/creational-patterns/builder/README.md

 ## When to use?

-When there could be several flavors of an object and to avoid the constructor telescoping.
+* The creation algorithm of a complex object is independent from the parts that actually compose the object.
+* The system needs to allow different representations for the objects that are being built.